-Dr. Umer Hassan will be joining Department of Electrical and Computer Engineering as an Assistant Professor at Rutgers University starting Fall 2018.
+Dr. Umer Hassan joined the department as an assistant professor at Rutgers University in 2018.
 Previously, he worked as a Research Scientist in the Department of Bioengineering at University of Illinois Urbana-Champaign (UIUC) with a Research Affiliate appointment at Carle Foundation Hospital, Urbana.
 Dr. Hassan completed his B.Sc in Electrical Engineering from UET, Lahore and M.S. and Ph.D. studies in Electrical and Computer Engineering from UIUC in 2015.
 His research has been focused on developing point-of-care (PoC) translational biosensors for infectious disease diagnostic applications.
 He has received Brandt Early Career Investigator Award in Precision Medicine (2017), BMES Career Development Award (2017), Baxter Young Investigator Award (2016, & 2017), Emerging Engineer Award (2015), Cozad New Venture Competition Award (2014), NSF I-Corps Fellowship (2014) and Our Common Future Fellowship (2010).
 In 2014, Dr. Hassan cofounded a startup, Prenosis, Inc. that is working on commercializing his developed biosensors.

 PhD in Electrical and Computer Engineering, University of Illinois Urbana-Champaign, 2012-2015